kaleb/kaleb.github.com/comp/www/css/_posts/2011-10-06-webputty-and-respond.js.md

 I've been experimenting with [responsive web design][] for a little bit now.
 To aid me in accomplishing this with older deficient Internet Explorer browsers, I turned to [Respond.js][].
-Respond.js will parse all of a web pages CSS styles and find the [media queries][] it supports and emulate them with [JavaScript][] to the best of its abilities.
+Respond.js will parse all of a web page's CSS styles and emulate the supported [media queries][] it finds with [JavaScript][] to the best of its abilities.

 To be able to retrieve the external CSS files, Respond.js performs an [Ajax][] request.
 Since Ajax has a [same origin policy][], Respond.js cannot access stylesheets that are stored externally on a separate domain, such as [webputty.net][WebPutty].
 Respond.js does have a solution for this: a proxy HTML file that must be on the external site hosting the CSS.
 I asked the guys at Fog Creek to implement this, and they have so kindly obliged.

 WebPutty Responds
 -----------------